mrdhanz/ThinkPad-X1-Yoga-3rd-Hackintosh/README.md

 - [@xzhih](https://github.com/xzhih) for one-key-hidpi.
 paranoidbashthot and \x for the BIOS mod to unlocked Intel Advance Menu.
 - [@FlasHRender](https://github.com/FlasHRender) for CPU Friend Preference file from - [here](https://github.com/FlasHRender/Zenbook-S-UX391UA-hackintosh/tree/master/EFI/OC/Kexts/CPUFriendDataProvider.kext/Contents)
+- [@KirisameR](https://github.com/KirisameR/ThinkPad-X1-Yoga-3rd-Hackintosh) for base config and the great guide.

 The greatest thank you and appreciation to [@Acidanthera](https://github.com/acidanthera), without whom's work, none of this would be possible.